Ideas for Spring Fun in the Sun

 Walk around your local farmer’s market – pick something new to try for dinner that night.

-Organize an Easter-themed scavenger hunt at home – start your planning with these printable Easter Scavenger Hunt cards, and use the blank cards to add in more of your own steps to move the hunt outdoors into the yard or neighborhood.
+Organize an Easter-themed scavenger hunt at home – start your planning with these printable Easter Scavenger Hunt Clue Cards, and use the blank cards to add in more of your own steps to move the hunt outdoors into the yard or neighborhood.

 Get sporty – toss a frisbee, kick a ball around with a few people, or play a game of dodgeball, pickleball, or bocce ball to get your competition on.

 Search for rainbows – throw on your rain gear and head outside for a walk in the April rain showers for a rainbow hunt.
-If your area is lacking rain, keep your eyes on windows and sidewalks in your neighborhood since many households have started decorating with rainbows to bring a little hope and joy.
-(Make your own rainbows on the sidewalk with chalk or hang your own rainbow drawings in your windows to bring a little happiness to others!)
+If your area is lacking rain, make your own rainbows!
+Draw them with chalk on sidewalks or hang your own rainbow drawings and crafts in your windows to bring a little happiness to others.